TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.18.md

 ---

-And Noah went forth, and his sons, and his wife, and his sons' wives with him:
+Noah went forth, with his sons, his wife, and his sons' wives with him.